The Science Behind How Regenerative Farming Impacts Herb Potency

 Harvest Timing and Processing Methods

 Secondary metabolite content varies dramatically based on harvest timing.
-Many compounds peak at specific times of day, particular seasons, or certain plant maturity stages.
-Traditional herbalists have known this for centuries, timing harvests to lunar cycles and seasonal shifts.
+Environmental factors like temperature, light, and water availability are known to impact plant development and secondary metabolite synthesis.12 Traditional herbalists have known this for centuries, timing harvests to seasonal shifts for maximum potency.

 - Harvest at optimal times for active compound concentration